firebelley/godot-export/README.md

       # This release action has worked well for me.
 However, you can most likely use any release action of your choosing.
       # https://github.com/ncipollo/release-action
     - name: create release
-      uses: ncipollo/release-action@v1.11.2
+      uses: ncipollo/release-action@v1.12.0
       with:
         token: ${{ secrets.GITHUB_TOKEN }}
         generateReleaseNotes: true
-        tag: v${{ steps.tag_version.outputs.TAG_VERSION }} # Note that the 'v' in front was necessary to get this action attach artifacts to the tag
+        tag: v${{ steps.tag_version.outputs.TAG_VERSION }} # Note that the 'v' in front was necessary to get this action attach to artifacts to the tag
         artifacts: ${{ steps.export.outputs.archive_directory }}/*
 ```